RealtyOffer/realty-offer-frontend/src/pages/landing.md

     right thing for you?

-    Welcome to RealtyOffer...
+    Welcome to RealtyOffer.
 Same agent, less commission...
 Agents that will earn less for your business...
   image: /img/shutterstock_image5.jpg
   link: /faqs
   linkText: Learn More